Robothy/local-s3/README.md

 </dependency>
 ```

-When you annotate it on test classes or test methods, the LocalS3 extension automatically inject instances
+When you annotate it on test classes or test methods, the LocalS3 extension automatically inject instances with
-for AmazonS3 parameters of test methods.
+the following parameter types of test methods.

++ `AmazonS3`
++ `S3Client`
++ `LocalS3Endpoint`

+Example 1: Inject a `AmazonS3` object to the test method parameter.

 ```java
 @LocalS3